ArthTechnologies/quartz/README.md

 # Contributing

-To run a dev server, follow steps 1 and 2 in "how to run" and then run `npm run dev` instead of `node run`.
+To run a dev server, follow "how to run".

 ## Contributing Guidelines